blackboard/anthologydevdocs/docs/developer-portal/dev-portal-start-here.md

 <PasswordChecker />

-What you enter into the **First Name** and **Last name** fields is what is displayed on Blackboard Learn to identify your integration.
+What you enter into the **First Name** and **Last name** fields is what is displayed on Blackboard LMS to identify your integration.
 Entering a company name in the name fields can be done in this way:

 - **First name:** blackboard
 - **Last name:** Inc.